dogusariturk/HEACalculator/README.md

 ![HEACalculator_SearchSingle](https://user-images.githubusercontent.com/46679086/205514947-ca25fb25-c726-4de9-a79b-1cccf354b4e3.png)

-- `HEACalculator search range` calculates all parameters/predictions for a given composition range of a given set of elements and exports results to the stdout (i.e., terminal) by default.
+- `HEACalculator search range` calculates all parameters/predictions for a given composition range of a given set of elements and exports results to the stdout (i.e., terminal) by default

 ![HEACalculator_SearchRange](https://user-images.githubusercontent.com/46679086/205514952-95dcb909-2147-4fcf-91df-4e0d1a1321dc.png)

-- `--csv` flag can be used with `HEACalculator search range` command to make Range Search function to export the results in CSV format to the stdout or redirected to a file using the `>` operator.
+- `--csv` flag can be used with `HEACalculator search range` command to make Range Search function to export the results in CSV format to the stdout or redirected to a file using the `>` operator

 ### Graphical User Interface